 - If you are new to Google Meet, this article will list some of the best tips & tricks you need to know to make the best use of the software.

 - If you are interested in articles like this, make sure you check our Tips & tricks hub.

 Google Meet is one of the two halves of Google Hangouts — a communication (messaging and video chat) platform, which Google is retiring in June 2020.
 Meet, along with the other half, Chat, will fill up Hangout’s void and continue to offer their respective services moving forward.
 While Chat is more of a collaboration platform (like Slack) and is limited to G Suite users only, Meet, on the other hand, is a platform for video conferencing.

 Although it was also limited to G Suite users initially, in March earlier this year, Google announced that it is making the service available for free to all users.
-So, if you happen to have started with the service recently, here are some Google Meet tips and tricks you should know to improve your experience and get the most out of the service.
+So, if you happen to have started with the service recently, here are some Google Meet tricks and tips you should know to improve your experience and get the most out of the service.

 1. Change meeting layout

 Google Meet offers four layout options for meetings: Auto, Tiled, Spotlight, and Sidebar.
 By default, the layout is set to auto-switch, which automatically displays active participants as they speak during a meeting.
 However, if you wish to change the default layout, you can do it fairly easily.
 For this, hit the three dots at the bottom right of the screen and choose ‘Change layout’.
 Now, tap on the format you want to view your participants in.
 And that’s it.

 2. Manage participants